BerkeleyLearnVerify/VerifAI/docs/tutorial.md

 (Note: some of the examples require TensorFlow version 1, which does not support Python 3.8.)

+## Emergency Braking with CARLA
+In this example we have a car (in red) whose task is to stay within its lane using a PID controller, while maintaining safe distance of 5 meters with objects in front.

+**Task:** Falsify the PID lane keeping controller

+**Sample space:** distance from ego to obstacle

+**Relevant files:**
+1. `examples/scenic/carla/scenic_sampler.py` : Defines type of falsifier (sampler and number of iterations)
+2.  `examples/scenic/carla/carlaChallenge1.scenic` : Defines the ego vehicle's behavior (i.e. policy) and its environment

+**Running the falsifier:** To run this example go to `cd examples/scenic/carla`.
+Then run `python scenic_sampler.py`.

+The falsifier runs for 5 iterations, you can change this by modifying `MAX_ITERS` in `scenic_sampler.py`.
+At the end of the runs, you should see "end of test" in the terminal.

+**Expected Output:**
+During the running of the falsifier you should the samples and the associated value of the specification satisfaction (rho).
+Rho represents the quantitative satisfaction of the specification such that the sample satisfies the specification if the rho is positive or falsifies the specification if the rho is negative.

+You should see two tables in the first terminal, labeled **error_table** a collection of all falsified samples and **safe_table** a collection of all the samples which were safe.
+Also, these table(s) will be saved as `.csv` file(s) in `examples/scenic/carla` folder.

 ## Emergency Braking with a SCENIC's inbuilt simulator
 **SCENIC** comes with an inbuilt simulator called a newtonian car simulator.
-In this example we have a car (in red) whose task is to stay within its lane using a PID controller, while avoiding collision.
+In this example we have a car (in red) whose task is to stay within its lane using a PID controller, while maintaining safe distance of 5 meters with objects in front.

 **Task:** Falsify the PID lane keeping controller